chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

    - Show reasons for why Node is a "rock solid" solution to server-side things
    - Show reasons for why other backends (C/C++ ?) can provide a better server environment than Node...?
 - A PureScript outsider believes the documentation should describe the quality of the runtime.
 [Why_use_Purescript]
-- We should follow up with these people to see what they ultimately came up with (if anything).
+- We should follow up with these people ([see this thread](https://twitter.com/ThibaudDauce/status/895534464071331840)) to see what they ultimately came up with (if anything).
 If the project did not get anywhere, there's still likely some historical value here (what worked, what problems they encountered, etc.) [Why_use_Purescript]
 - The Real World App that `thomashoneyman` finished recently is a step in this direction as well.
 [Why_use_Purescript]
-- This wasn't answered but does provide a good question.
+- New useres want to know how PureScript integrates with Webpack / CSS Modules / Code Splitting.
 [Why_use_Purescript]
 - A PureScript outsider believes documentation should teach how to integrate the output of the PureScript compiler with other tools in the target language ecosystem.
 [Why_use_Purescript]